 - 1. If you previously had the FlexNet inventory agent installed in the default location, and now wish to switch to a custom installation path, first uninstall the old agent. - 2.
 With a customized installation path, in-place self-upgrade of the FlexNet inventory agent is not supported (because, if you allow self-upgrade to occur as part of policy, on most platforms the new version of FlexNet inventory agent installs itself in the default location, rather than in your custom location).
 This means that if you use third-party deployment to a custom location, you are also committing to update the FlexNet inventory agent in that location using your chosen third-party technology. - 3.
-If you previously turned on self-upgrade of the FlexNet inventory agent (and are now switching to a custom installation path), you should also use the following command on your administration server to restore the default (no self-upgrade):
+If you previously turned on self-upgrade of the FlexNet inventory agent (and are now switching to a custom installation path), you should navigate to Discovery & Inventory > Settings, and in the Inventory agent version section, select Do not upgrade automatically and publish this setting for platforms where you are implementing the custom installation path.